Barton Fink: Clifford Odets

-The Coen brothers have stated that although the character of Fink is based on Odets, the character's appearance with "stand-up hair and glasses" is based on that of George S. Kaufmann.
+The Coen brothers have stated that although the character of Fink is based on Odets, the character's appearance with "stand-up hair and glasses" is based on that of George S. Kaufman.

 William Faulkner

-Some similarities exist between the character of W.P.
-Mayhew and novelist William Faulkner.
+Some similarities exist between the character of W. P. Mayhew and novelist William Faulkner.
 Like Mayhew, Faulkner became known as a preeminent writer of Southern literature and later worked in the film business.
 Like Faulkner, Mayhew is a heavy drinker and speaks contemptuously about Hollywood.
 Faulkner's name appeared in the Hollywood 1940s history book City of Nets, which the Coens read while creating Barton Fink.
 Ethan explained in 1998: "I read this story in passing that Faulkner was assigned to write a wrestling picture...
 That was part of what got us going on the whole Barton Fink thing."
 Faulkner worked on a wrestling film called Flesh, (1932) which starred Wallace Beery, the actor for whom Barton is writing.
 The focus on wrestling was fortuitous for the Coens, as they participated in the sport in high school.